itsarvinddev/chat_interface/README.md

 A flexible, Chat UI package for Flutter.
 Build modern chat experiences with infinite scrolling, message grouping, reactions, attachments, link previews, and a fully themable interface.

+## Early release ⚠️

+`This is an early release of the package.
+It is still under development and may change significantly.
+So, please use it with caution.`

 - **Widgets**: `ChatInterface`, `ChatBubble`, input composer
 - **State**: `ChatController` to add/update messages, scroll control, input visibility
 - **Models**: `ChatMessage`, `ChatUser`, `ChatAttachment`, `ChatReaction`, `ChatMessageStatus`, `ChatMessageType`